AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/edge-system-template.md

 1. To export the completed configuration, do one of the following:

- - To export just the selected section, click **Export Section** in the right pane.
+ - To export just the selected section, select **Export Section** in the right pane.

- - To export the entire configuration in one file, click **Export Configuration**.
+ - To export the entire configuration in one file, select **Export Configuration**.

  The JSON file is downloaded to your browser.

-1. When you have finished configuring the edge system, click **Save & Close**.
+1. When you have finished configuring the edge system, select **Save & Close**.

-1. Click **Save & Close** to confirm the changes.
+1. Select **Save & Close** to confirm the changes.

 ## Edit an existing template

-To modify an edge system configuration template and export it for use, complete the following procedure:
+To modify an edge system configuration template and export it for use:

 1. In the left pane, select **Data Management** > **Edge Systems**.